 What Makes Bimaychikamah School Special?

 Three teachers work at the school: the Principal, who teaches JK and SK, a teacher who teaches grades 1-4, and another teacher who teaches grade 5-8.
 The staff is a close-knit team that works together.

 School Events

-- Fishing Derby in Winter
+- · Fishing Derby in Winter

 - Christmas, Halloween, Graduation celebrations

 - National Aboriginal Day

 What is your school most proud of?

 Our children and their achievements.

 Unique Classes Offered

 - Baking

 - Woodwork

 - Seasonal traditional activities (e.g. preparation of a moose during hunting season, fish netting and filleting of fish, preparation of goose and duck, and smoking of fish and meat.)

 Facilities

 Bimaychikamah school has large, well-resourced classrooms.
-The library is wellstocked with a wide range of books.
+The library is well-stocked with a wide range of books.
 There is also a school kitchen.

 Outside the school, there are two baseball diamonds, a volleyball court, a community centre, and a school playground.

 Extracurriculars

 We encourage teachers to introduce students to new experiences by starting clubs based on their own passions and interests.

+Teacherages

-Teacherages Teacherages are located across the road from the school.
+Teacherages are located on the lake across the road from the school.
 The teacherages in Slate Falls Nation are fully furnished, including appliances such as a washer and dryer.
 Rent is 400 dollars a month.
 Rent is deducted directly from teachers' paychecks (\$200 twice a month), so they don't have to worry about paying the band.
+Water is treated by the new water treatment plant.

-Teacherages are equipped with reverse osmosis systems but teachers and community members still need to buy or boil water for drinking and cooking.
-Tap water is used for washing.
-Internet, TV, and telephone The teacherages are equipped with fibre optic internet, telephone, and satellite television.
+Internet, TV, and telephone

+The teacherages are equipped with fibre optic internet, telephone, and satellite television.
 The cost of TV, internet, and telephone are included in the rent.
 Cellular service is only available with Tbaytel.
 Teachers can purchase a plan with TBaytel in Sioux Lookout or Thunder Bay prior or during their time in Slate Falls First Nation if they wish to have a working cellphone.